Chart Color Schemes

 AreaSearch analysis reveals Willoughby East recording weaker employment conditions than most comparable areas nationwide

-However, construction employs only 4.3% of local workers, below Greater Sydney's 8.6%.
-The area appears to offer limited local employment opportunities based on Census working population vs resident population comparison.
-Between September 2024 and September 2025, Willoughby East's labour force increased by 1.0%, while employment decreased by 1.6%, leading to a rise in unemployment of 2.4 percentage points.
-In contrast, Greater Sydney saw employment growth of 2.1% and labour force growth of 2.4%, with unemployment rising only 0.2 percentage points.
-State-level data from NSW as of 25-Nov shows employment contracted by 0.03%, losing 2,260 jobs, with an unemployment rate of 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Willoughby East's employment mix suggests local employment could increase by 7.7% over five years and 15.1% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Conversely, construction employs only 4.3% of local workers, below Greater Sydney's 8.6%.
+The predominantly residential area appears to offer limited local employment opportunities, as suggested by the Census working population count compared to the resident population.
+Between September 2024 and August 2025, labour force increased by 1.1%, while employment decreased by 1.6% in Willoughby East, leading to a rise in unemployment of 2.5 percentage points.
+In contrast, Greater Sydney recorded employment growth of 2.1% over the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 offer insights into potential future demand within Willoughby East.
+These projections estimate that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Willoughby East's employment mix suggests local employment should increase by 7.7% over five years and 15.1% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment